Back to all

 I realize that, even with this Theory of Consensus, achieving such a consensus with hundreds of thousands to millions of Americans seems improbable.
 But as far as we know, it’s never been tried.
 And you don’t know, if you don’t try.
 So, we’re going try.

-If you’d like to be a part of this giant experiment in democracy, your first step is applying for a partner survey.
+If you’d like to be a part of this giant experiment in democracy, your first step is to sign up for the Unify Challenge.